go-aah/docs/deployment.md

 ### Preparation Checklist

   * Ensure all the necessary configuration have been done for targeted profile (for e.g: `prod`)
-      - **Note:** It is recommended to keep sensitive details outside the application codebase.
+      - **Note:** It is highly recommended to keep sensitive details outside the application codebase.
-          * Use flag `-config /path/to/configfile.conf` from aah binary during a startup
+          * Use flag `--config /path/to/configfile.conf` on command `run`
           * Use Environment variables
   * Add `prod.routes { ... }` into `prod.conf`.
 This step is **not applicable** if you have only one domain.
       - By nature of aah supports domains and sub-domains routing (aka domain routing) out-of-the-box.
 It is must to configure domain name and port information.
 You have to define route `host` name in the `prod` environment profile.
 [Refer to below example](#sample-route-host-name-config-in-prod-environment-profile).
   * Refer to [Cross Compile Build](aah-cli-tool.html#cross-compile-build) to create platform targeted build artifact.
-  * Refer to [aah application binary](aah-application-binary.html) to know more about capabilities of binary.
+  * Refer to [aah application binary](aah-application-binary.html) to know more about capabilities of app binary.

 Deploy the application.